 What is the process for abatement if radiation is detected?

-COR Question
+The contractor will be responsible for testing and if radiation is found then abatement procedures will be completed.

 What are the current government guidelines for vaccinations versus weekly testing of employees?